KianBahasadri/bahasadri.com/docs/features/TEMPLATE/BACKEND.md

 **Backend-specific design and implementation requirements.
 This document is independent of frontend implementation details.**

+**IMPORTANT**: This document is downstream from `API_CONTRACT.yml`.
+Do NOT duplicate request/response schemas, error codes, or validation rules already defined in the API contract.
+Reference the contract and focus on implementation-specific details only.

 ## Overview

 Backend implementation for the [Feature Name] utility.
 [Brief description of what the backend handles]